MuSAELab/Multimodal-dataset-catalog/README.md

 [**DAIC-WOZ**](https://dcapswoz.ict.usc.edu/): (obtained upon request) this dataset includes audio-visual interviews of 189 participants, male and female, who underwent evaluation of psychological distress.
 Each participant was assigned a self-assessed depression score through the patient health questionnaire (PHQ-8) method.
 A total of ~58H of audio data.

+[**MDVR-KCL**](https://zenodo.org/records/2867216): scripted and spontaneous speech recordings from healthy and individuals with Parkinson's disease.
+Labels are binary PD/Healthy.
+Other rating labels are available as well.

 # Contribute & Author